Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Resonant enhancement in the decay

 \section{Resonant enhancement in the $ \tau^{-}\rightarrow \pi^{-}\pi^{0}\nu_{\tau}\gamma$ decay}

-Let us describe the $\tau^- \to \pi^-\pi^0 \nu_\tau\gamma$ decay along the same lines as in \cite{Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs}.
-The signature of the $\omega$ channel and the sensitivity to the model parameters are explored in the dimeson invariant mass distribution and in the angular distribution, similar in spirit to $e^+e^- \to \pi^0\pi^0 \gamma$ previously discussed.
-Then, the radiative correction factor to the $\tau^- \to \pi^-\pi^0 \nu_\tau$ decay, $G_{EM}(t)$, is calculated within the region defined by the uncertainties of such parameters and the corresponding contribution to $\Delta a_\mu^{(HVP,LO)}$ obtained.
+In this section we describe the $\tau^- \to \pi^-\pi^0 \nu_\tau\gamma$ decay along the same lines as in \cite{Flores-Tlalpa:2005msx,FloresBaez:2006gf,FloresTlalpa:2006gs}.
+We explore the so-called $\omega$ channel dimeson invariant mass and angular distribution, similar in spirit to $e^+e^- \to \pi^0\pi^0 \gamma$ previously discussed.
+Then, we obtain the radiative correction function to the $\tau^- \to \pi^-\pi^0 \nu_\tau$ decay, $G_{EM}(t)$.
+Then, we compute the isospin symmetry breaking correction from this source to $\Delta a_\mu^{(HVP,LO)}$ paying attention to the uncertainties of the parameters involved.

-Let us set the notation for the process as $ \tau^{-}(p) \rightarrow \pi^{-} \ (p_-) \ \pi^{0} \ (p_0) \ \nu_{\tau} (q)\gamma \ (k, \epsilon^*)$, where in parenthesis are the corresponding momenta, and $\epsilon^*$ is the polarization vector of the photon.
-We define the auxiliary variables $\bar{Q} \equiv p_{0}-p_{-}$, $k_-\equiv p_{-}+p_{0} $ and $k_{+} \equiv k_-+k$ and the invariant variables $t=k^2_-=(p_0+p_-)^2$ and $t^{\prime}=k^2_+=(k_-+k)^2=t+2k_-\cdot k$.
+Let us set the notation for the process as $ \tau^{-}(p) \rightarrow \pi^{-} \ (p_-) \ \pi^{0} \ (p_0) \ \nu_{\tau} (q)\gamma \ (k, \epsilon^*)$, where in parenthesis are the corresponding momenta and $\epsilon^*$ is the polarization vector of the photon.
+We define the auxiliary variables $Q \equiv p_{0}-p_{-}$, $k_-\equiv p_{-}+p_{0} $ and $k_{+} \equiv k_-+k$ and the invariant variables $t=k^2_-$ and $t^{\prime}=k^2_+=t+2k_-\cdot k$.